Reviews You Can Rely On

 Our Verdict

-The Scarpa Crux is a rough-and-tough, do-it-all workhorse of an approach shoe at a great price, earning our nod for the best value in the field.
-It has a narrow toe box and sticky leather for excellent climbing ability, along with a cushioned leather upper and stiff sole that combine to provide plenty of support.
-Great construction quality means the shoe should last longer than most.
+The Scarpa Crux is a rough-and-tough, do-it-all workhorse of an approach shoe at a great price point.
+It has a narrow toe box, sticky leather for excellent climbing ability, and a cushioned leather upper and stiff sole for plenty of support.
+Great construction quality means the shoe should last longer than other majority-mesh options we tested.
 The thinner sole and stiff leather leave something to be desired for comfort when hiking long distances, and it's not the lightest shoe on the market.
-This is the best approach shoe that budget-minded users can find.
+But the Crux is still the best approach shoe that budget-minded climbers can buy.
+To see how it stacks up versus the competition, see our review on the best approach shoes.

 REASONS TO BUY